twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above changed the icons.
 * In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (version 2.20 tested) or [UPX](https://upx.github.io/) (version 2.01 from 2006 tested) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€) which is mapped by the same codepoint (219).
 * Version 1.0 (1998-04-11) until 5.6 (2007-07-19) used ISO Latin-1 as the output encoding while current versions use Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use \\00AB as escape code.
+Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use a backslash (\\) among with the hexadecimal code of any character as escape code.

 ## Unregistered version limitations
 The unregistered version has a grace period of 30 days with the following limitations based on the version number.